slaclab/rogue/docs/src/interfaces/stream/receiving.rst

 C++ Slave Subclass
 ------------------

 Creating a Slave sub-class in c++ is done in a similiar fashion.
+In order to use a custom c++ Slave subclass in python, you will need to build it into a c++ python module.
+See the section on :ref:`installing_custom`.

 The example below shows the most direct method for receiving data from a Frame using an iterator.
 Here we both de-reference the iterator directly to update specific locations